Accept the Challenge to Advance

 - Programs received 10-year accreditation from Commission on Collegiate Nursing Education

-- Clinical skills are practiced in simulated learning environments and in clinical settings.
+- Clinical skills are practiced in clinical settings and in simulated learning environments

-- Doctor of Nursing Practice program is online
+- Doctor of Nursing Practice core courses and project courses are online

-- Family Nurse Practitioner Program is a combination of online, hybrid and in classroom teaching
+- Family Nurse Practitioner major comprises a combination of online, hybrid, and in-classroom learning

-- Nurse anesthesia program is a full time in-residence program
+- Nurse Anesthesia major is a full-time in-residence program

-- Continually update programs offered to respond to community needs
+- Continually-updated programs offered to respond to community needs

-- Program full time faculty also maintain clinical practice hours
+- Program faculty also maintain clinical practice hours

-Whether you are considering becoming a Family Nurse Practitioner, a Certified Registered Nurse Anesthetist, or an expert who wants to achieve a Doctor of Nursing Practice, Otterbein University’s graduate nursing programs are designed with the changing roles of nursing and the healthcare delivery systems in mind.
+Whether you are considering becoming a Family Nurse Practitioner, a Psychiatric & Mental Health Nurse Practitioner, or a Certified Registered Nurse Anesthetist, or adding additional expertise to work at the highest level of practice with a Doctor of Nursing Practice degree, Otterbein University’s graduate nursing programs are designed with the changing roles of nursing and the healthcare delivery systems in mind.

-What makes our programs really stand out is how well our graduates do when they leave our programs.
-Nurses graduating from Otterbein are prepared, competent and confident.
+What makes our programs exceptional is how well our graduates do when they leave our programs.
+Nurses graduating from Otterbein are prepared, competent, and confident.
 That’s a compliment we hear time and time again from organizations hiring our graduates.

 Your Experience at Otterbein

-The Nurse Anesthetist Program classes are held at Grant Medical Center, downtown Columbus.
+The Nurse Anesthesia major classes are held at Grant Medical Center in downtown Columbus.
 In addition to studying the science and application of anesthesia, we spend time on communication, emotional intelligence and being prepared for the pressures that come with the nurse anesthetist role.
 Simulated patient care experiences combine with a high volume of cases and clinical hours to prepare you for practice.

 Our programs value research, political advocacy, evidence based practice and nursing as a practice art.
 The goal of our Department of Nursing is to prepare lifelong learners who are committed to the profession, the community and to meeting changing health care needs of society.